libssh2/libssh2/docs/libssh2_session_callback_set2.md

 this differently.
 For example, one client may pass in an unsigned char ** for this parameter, while another may pass in a pointer to a struct.

-Regardless of the type of buffer used, the client will need to send back a list of identities in the following format.
+Regardless of the type of buffer used, the client needs to send back a list of identities in the following format.

 uint32 buffer length